Frequently Asked Questions

 If your doctor changes your prescription due to vision problems you are experiencing with your recent glasses purchase, we will replace your lenses one time for free.
 You must return the frames to us within 30 days from the delivery date.
 The replacement lenses will be made with the same lens material and treatments that were previously selected, and will require you to mail-in your existing frames, though we will provide you with Free Return Postage.

-- What are the best lenses for my prescription?
+- What are the best eyeglass lenses for my prescription?

-Choosing lenses has a lot to do with preference, but some lens materials and treatments are better for certain lifestyles and prescriptions.
+Choosing lenses for your new glasses has a lot to do with preference, but some lens materials and treatments are better for certain lifestyles and prescriptions.
 You can read over the lens options to find the best fit for you.More Info

 - Does AC Lens sell prescription sunglasses or Transitions®?